GenomicsAotearoa/RNA-seq-workshop/3.Mapping_And_Count/README.md

 What do you see?

-#Counting
+# Counting
-· We need to do some counting!
+- We need to do some counting!
-· Want to generate count data for each gene (actually each exon) - how many reads mapped to each exon in the genome, from each of our samples?
+- Want to generate count data for each gene (actually each exon) - how many reads mapped to each exon in the genome, from each of our samples?
-· Once we have that information, we can start thinking about how to determine which genes were differentially expressed in our study.
+- Once we have that information, we can start thinking about how to determine which genes were differentially expressed in our study.